I Want To Feel Good Now!

-Fast Forward: I am still a traffic cop for my thoughts.
+Fast Forward: I am aware of my thoughts.
 When meditating, sometimes I make my grocery list, think about buying tickets to the next Giants game, or replay the last conversation that upset me.

 I’m learning to let the thoughts pass through my mind like clouds floating by.
 I acknowledge the thoughts.
 I don’t pressure myself to stop my thoughts.
 And, yes, I breathe.
 Deep breaths give me peace.
 Breathing helps me let go of my anxiety.
 The more attention I give to the breath, and therefore the body, I notice my thinking naturally quiets down.
 Which creates an opportunity to notice the body and emotions.